getsolus/help-center-docs/docs/user/editions/mate/index.md

 :::caution

-We plan to deprecate the MATE Desktop, we will instead ship an edition with Xfce in the near future.
+The MATE Edition is deprecated.
+XFCE has been included to replace it.
 See the Solus 4.4 blog post [here](https://getsol.us/2023/07/08/solus-4-4-released/)

 :::